 Description: Modeling of applications using linear, quadratic, exponential and logarithmic functions.
 Introduction to solving systems of equations using matrices.
 Note: Computer use and graphing calculator required (TI-83/84 recommended).
-Duplicate credit for MAT 152 and/or MAT 183 and MAT 187 will not be awarded.
+Duplicate credit for MAT 152 and MAT 187 will not be awarded.